+The RTL Team, s student, and parent(s) will determine a plan specific to each individual returning to scho

+from a concussion

-RTL Team: School Nurse, school counselor, classroom teacher, athletic trainer (for RTP protocol) STAGE 1 No School Attendance.
+RTL Team : Schoo l Nurse, school counselor, classroom teacher, athletic trainer (for RTP protocol)

+STAGE 1 No School Attendance.

 Emphasize total cognitive and physical rest.

-Return to school with a reduced schedule with academic accommodations.
-STAGE 2 Accommodations/Modifications: Reduced schedule (half or reduced day) No tests or quizzes Reduced or no homework Extended time on assignments and deadlines Provide copies of lecture notes and historical guidance/examples as needed (situations of memory loss) Limited technology Visual accommodations for light sensitivity No physical education Preferential seating Allow for rest breaks
+STAGE 2 Return to school with a reduced schedule with academic accommodations.

+Accommodations/Modifications:

+Reduced schedule (half or reduced day)

+No tests or quizzes

+Reduced or no homework

+Extended time on assignments and deadlines

+Provide copies of lecture notes and historical guidance/examples as

+needed (situations of memory loss)

+Limited technology

+Visual accommodations for light sensitivity

+□ No physical education

+□ Preferential seating

+Allow for rest breaks